 So there is little residual ash after burning, and it has almost no effect on the analysis results, which is suitable for precise quantitative analysis.
 After ashing, the ash amount is less than 0.0009%.

 Filter paper is a filtering tool commonly used in chemical laboratories.
 The common shape is round and mostly made of cotton fibers.
-HAWACH can provide both the round and square filter papers.
-Round filter paper has conventional specifications 70, 90, 100, 125, 150, 180, 55, 47, 185, and also the unconventional sizes of 240, 270, 300.
+HAWACH can provide both round and square filter papers.
+Round filter paper has conventional specifications of 70, 90, 100, 125, 150, 180, 55, 47, and 185, and also unconventional sizes of 240, 270, and 300.
 For the square sizes, there are two specifications, 60×60 and 41×45.
 Welcome to contact HAWACH (hawach.com or email@example.com)to learn more details.

 Filter paper is a scientific tool that can effectively filter media and can be divided into two types.
 Qualitative analysis filter paper generally has a large amount of residual ash compared with quantitative.
 It is only used for general qualitative analysis and for filtering sediment or suspended matter in solution, and cannot be used for mass analysis.
 No matter for the qualitative or quantitative filter paper, some notes should pay attention before use.